Ma Teng: Life

-Descendant of Ma Yuan, Ma Teng was from Maoling County (茂陵縣), Fufeng Commandery (扶風郡) (present-day Xingping, Shaanxi).
-His father, Ma Ping (馬平), was a minor official in Tianshui Commandery, but because of some dispute he was dismissed from his post, and went to live among the Qiang people.
+Ma Teng was born in Maoling County (茂陵縣), Fufeng Commandery (扶風郡) (present-day Xingping, Shaanxi).
+He was a descendant of Ma Yuan.
+His father, Ma Ping (馬平), whose courtesy name was Zishuo (子碩), was a minor official in Tianshui Commandery during the reign of Emperor Huan of Han.
+Due to unknown reasons, he was dismissed from his post, and went to live among the Qiang people.
+Ma Ping's family was poor and without connections.
+Therefore, he married a Qiang woman, who gave birth to Ma Teng.

-Ma Teng grew up in extreme poverty and made a living selling firewood he collected in the mountains.
-After growing up, his height was said to have been over eight chi, (≈1.86 metres).
-He was said to have been fierce in appearance, but kind to others, wise, and respected by many.
+Ma Teng grew up in extreme poverty and made a living selling firewood to the city markets that he collected in the mountains.
+He was extremely tall, more than eight chi tall (approximately 1.84 metres), his appearance large and imposing, his face and nose majestic.
+He was also known to be virtuous therefore many people admired him.

-In 184, during the final years of Emperor Ling's reign, the Qiang people in Liang Province rose up against the local government under Beigong Yu (北宫玉) and Liwen Hou (李文侯).
+In 184, towards the end of Emperor Ling's reign, the Qiang people in Liang Province rose up against the local government under Beigong Yu (北宫玉) and Liwen Hou (李文侯).
 They were joined by members of the local gentry Han Sui and Bian Zhang.
-The official Han governor of Liang Province, Geng Bi (耿鄙), gathered forces to put down the rebellion, and Ma Teng volunteered as a foot soldier.
-His skills in battle against the rebels were recognised and he rose through the ranks of the soldiery.
-However, when Geng Bi was killed in battle by the rebel army, Ma Teng switched sides and joined Han Sui.
-The rebellion was eventually suppressed by the Han general Huangfu Song but Ma Teng escaped along with the rebels.
-In the end, the central government granted military titles to some of the rebel leaders in order to appease them.
+The official Han governor of Liang Province, Geng Bi (耿鄙), gathered forces to put down the rebellion.
+He recruited among the locals, people known to be courageous and strong wishing to suppress the rebels.
+Ma Teng volunteered as a foot soldier.

+He impressed the provincial government and local officials; therefore, he was promoted to Assistant Officer in the army, whose role was to manage the troops.
+His skills in battle against the rebels were further recognised and he was appointed as Major (軍司馬).
+For his merits, he was reassigned to Lieutenant-General (偏將軍) and General Who Subdues the West (征西將軍) stationed in the Shaanxi region.